g-sys-v2/vtm-version-difficulty-mapping/README.md

 The program calculates the probability of success for every single combination of `(n,s,d)` such that `1<=n<=20`, `1<=s<=10`, and `1<=d<=10`.
 Results for larger dice pools are omitted because they are unusual in everyday gameplay.
-These success probabilites are modeled as a cumulative binomial distribution where the chance of success on a single die is
+These success probabilities are modeled as a cumulative binomial distribution where the chance of success on a single die is